Chaney Immigration Law Firm

 • Contact Us

-Marriage is a meaningful and life-changing commitment—and for many couples, it also marks the beginning of a new chapter in the United States.
-If you are married to a U.S. citizen or lawful permanent resident (green card holder), you may be eligible to apply for a green card and become a lawful permanent resident yourself.
-This process allows you to live, work, and build your life together in the U.S. without fear of separation or immigration uncertainty.
+Marriage is a meaningful commitment — and for many couples, it also opens the door to a marriage-based green card.
+If you are married to a U.S. citizen or lawful permanent resident (green card holder), you may be eligible to apply for permanent residence, allowing you to live, work, and build your life together in the United States.

 New Hurdles for Marriage-Based Green Cards